-Why do some horses need shoes?
+Why do some horses need horseshoes?
 Is barefoot better?

-- Is it better to shoe a horse or leave him barefoot?
+Is it better to shoe a horse or leave him barefoot, or does a horse need horseshoes?
 This is an eternal debate amongst horse people, many of which take a hard-line stance that barefoot or shod is the only way to do things; there’s no in-between.
 I won’t say anything about this, except that horses love to prove us wrong.
 Sometimes saying “never” or “always” removes helpful solutions for horses that need help, for any reason.

 **Some horses are best when barefoot.
 Some horses are best when shod.
 Some horses can do equally well both barefoot and shod.
 That is all.**